Call Button

 Cluster Headache Treatment

-According to the International Headache Society, a Cluster Headache is a rare type of headache that affect around 0.1% of the population.
-While they are rare, they affect males about 5 times more than females.
+According to the International Headache Society, a Cluster Headache is a rare type of severe headache that affects around 0.1% of the population.
+While they are quite rare compared to other types of primary headaches, they affect males about 5 times more than females.
 Even though Cluster Headaches are uncommon, they are regarded as being the most severe and debilitating type of headache.
-Research has shown out of all 300 different types of headaches and migraines, cluster deadaches were described as having the highest pain levels.
+Research has shown out of all 300 different types of headaches and migraines, cluster headaches were described as having the highest pain levels.

-Cluster Headaches patients will generally experience periods of attacks that can last weeks to months.
+Cluster Headaches patients will generally experience periods of attacks that can last weeks to months, known as a “cluster period”.
 These periods are then followed by periods of remission lasting weeks, months or even years without symptoms.
-Cluster Headaches are severe and debilitating in nature.
+If a cluster period lasts for over a year without letting up, the condition is called chronic cluster headache.

 Our Cluster Headaches treatment does not require the use of medication or any surgery, it is non-invasive and is completely safe.